FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/headers.rst

 In the ``headers`` section, you define what headers to set on the response if the request was matched.

+Headers are **merged**.
+If the response already has certain cache directives set, they are not overwritten.
+The configuration can thus specify defaults that may be changed by controllers or services that handle the response, or ``@Cache`` annotations.

+The listener that applies the rules is triggered at priority 10, which makes it handle before the ``@Cache`` annotations from the SensioFrameworkExtraBundle are evaluated.
+Those annotations unconditionally overwrite cache directives.

+The only exception is responses that *only* have the ``no-cache`` directive.
+This is the default value for the cache control and there is no way to determine if it was manually set.
+If the full header is only ``no-cache``, the whole cache control is overwritten.

+You can prevent the cache control on specific requests by injecting the service ``fos_http_cache.event_listener.cache_control`` and calling ``setSkip()`` on it.
+If this method is called, no cache rules are applied.

 cache_control
 """""""""""""